Faculty & Staff

 Professor Emeritus of Political Science Adjunct Professor of Law

 Ohio State Employment Relations Board (SERB), Roster of Neutrals, Fact Finder, Conciliator

 3824D French Hall

 Ph.D.
 Student, Junior Research Associate

-His Ph.D. thesis is dedicated to developing a classification of enduring hegemony, where a new type of enduring hegemony will be introduced - pervasive hegemony.
+His Ph.D. thesis develops a new theoty of enduring hegemony - pervasive hegemony.